Sweet & Spicy Chicken Drumsticks

 In a bowl, mix gochujang, creamy lemon honey, sesame oil, diced yellow onion, and diced garlic.
 Add chicken drumsticks, coat well with the sauce, cover, and refrigerate for at least one hour.

-Don't have creamy lemon honey?
-Just substitute it with [two tablespoons + one teaspoon] of honey + [two teaspoons] of lemon juice.
+Don’t have creamy lemon honey?
+Substitute with two tablespoons plus one teaspoon of honey mixed with two teaspoons of lemon juice.

 Comments